rosa-hcp-dedicated-vpc/helm-repository/charts/cluster-efs/README.md

 # Cluster EFS Helm Chart

 This Helm chart deploys the AWS EFS CSI Driver operator and configures Amazon Elastic File System (EFS) storage for OpenShift clusters.
 The chart provides shared, persistent storage capabilities using AWS EFS, enabling applications to access shared file systems across multiple pods and nodes.
-This chart is designed for deployment via Terraform and integrates with the rosa-hcp-dedicated-vpc infrastructure.
+This chart is designed for deployment via ArgoCD and integrates with the rosa-hcp-dedicated-vpc infrastructure.

 ## Overview